UofM-CEOS/flux_capacitor/docs/source/index.rst

  fluxer package
 ################

-Routines and tools to process flux (eddy covariance) data as collected by our group.
+Routines and tools to process flux (eddy covariance) data, as collected by CEOS.

 Basic usage